Choice-free duality for orthocomplemented lattices by means of spectral spaces: Introduction

 \section{Introduction}

-Assuming Alexander's Subbase Theorem---which asserts that a topological space $X$ is compact if every subbasic open cover of $X$ admits of a finite subcover - Goldblatt demonstrated in \cite{goldblatt1} that given an orthocomplemented lattice $L$, the orthospace $X^{\pm}_L$ generated by the collection of all proper lattice filters $\mathfrak{F}(L)$ of $L$ (with its associated patch topology) equipped with a binary orthogonal relation $\perp_L\subseteq\mathfrak{F}(L)\times\mathfrak{F}(L)$ which is irreflexive and symmetric, gives rise to a Stone space; namely, a zero-dimensional compact $T_0$ space (or equivalently, a compact Hausdorff space generated by a basis of clopens).
-In addition, Goldblatt proved that (up to isomorphism) every orthocomplemented lattice $L$ arises via the clopen orthoregular subsets of $X^{\pm}_L=(X^{\pm}_L,\perp_L)$ ordered by set-theoretic inclusion.
-Much later, Bimb\'o in \cite{bimbo} topologized the class of orthospaces as a means to characterize (up to homeomorphism and isomorphism with respect to $\perp$) the dual space of $X^{\pm}_L$ and used this to prove that the category of orthocomplemented lattices along with their associated lattice homomorphisms is dually equivalent to the category of orthospaces along with their associated continuous $p$-morphisms; namely, continuous functions which are $p$-morphisms with respect to the set-theoretic complements of the orthogonality relations.
-The presence of a $p$-morphism associated to this class of continuous functions can be more naturally understood through an emedding of so-called orthologic into the modal logic B. Refer to Goldblatt in \cite{goldblatt2} for more details.
+Assuming Alexander's Subbase Theorem---which asserts that a topological space $X$ is compact if every subbasic open cover of $X$ admits of a finite subcover---Goldblatt~ \cite{goldblatt1} constructed, for an arbitrary orthocomplemented lattice $L$, a binary relational structure $X^{\pm}_L$, or an \emph{orthospace}, consisting of all proper lattice filters $\mathfrak{F}(L)$ of $L$ (with its associated patch topology, which is Stone) equipped with a binary orthogonal relation $\perp_L\subseteq\mathfrak{F}(L)\times\mathfrak{F}(L)$ which is irreflexive and symmetric.
+In addition, Goldblatt proved that (up to isomorphism) every orthocomplemented lattice $L$ arises via the clopen orthoregular (see Definition~\ref{orthoregularity}) subsets of $X^{\pm}_L=(X^{\pm}_L,\perp_L)$ ordered by set-theoretic inclusion.
+Much later, Bimb\'o in \cite{bimbo} introduced a class of topological orthospaces as a means to characterize (up to homeomorphism and isomorphism with respect to $\perp$) the dual space of $X^{\pm}_L$ and used this to prove that the category of orthocomplemented lattices is dually equivalent to the category of orthospaces.

 Note that the topological representation just described depends on the Axiom of Choice, as the proof of Alexander's Subbase Theorem assumes the Ultrafilter Theorem, whose proof depends upon Zorn's Lemma, which is equivalent to the Axiom of Choice.
 We refer to \cite{herrlich,rubin} for an in-depth exposition concerning how the above choice-principles hang together.
 The indispensability of the Axiom of Choice within Goldblatt's representation is a common facet among related topological representation theorems of various classes of ordered algebraic structures.
 Indeed, Stone's representation of Boolean algebras via Stone spaces in \cite{stone1}, Priestley's representation of distributive lattices via Priestley spaces in \cite{priestly}, Esakia's representation of Heyting algebras via Esakia spaces in \cite{esakia,esakia1}, and J\'onsson and Tarski's representation of modal algebras via modal spaces in \cite{jonsson}, all depend upon some nonconstructive choice principle.